WebAssembly/flexible-vectors/proposals/flexible-vectors/FlexibleVectors.md

 * `vec.f32.lshr(a: vec.f32, x: i32) -> vec.f32`
 * `vec.f64.lshr(a: vec.f64, x: i32) -> vec.f64`

-Returns a new vector with lanes selected from the lanes of the two input vectors `a` and `b` by shifting lanes of the original to the right by the amount specified in the integer argument and shifting zero values in.
+Returns a new vector with lanes selected from the lanes of input vector `a` by shifting lanes of the original to the right by the amount specified in the integer argument and shifting zero values in.

 ```python
 def S.lshr(a, x):